BlokusPokus/ai_assistant/docs/architecture/tasks/048_phone_number_registration_interface/README.md

 **Key Insights**:

 - **Existing Implementation**: 95% complete and enterprise-grade
-- **Actual Effort**: 2.5 days (not 2 days as originally estimated)
+- **Actual Effort**: 2.0 days (reduced from 2.5 days by removing SMS testing)
-- **Primary Focus**: Dashboard integration and SMS testing (not phone management basics)
+- **Primary Focus**: Signup integration and dashboard integration (not phone management basics)
 - **Risk Level**: Extremely low - building on proven infrastructure
 - **User Impact**: High - significant UX improvement with minimal development

-**This task will transform phone number management from a hidden profile feature into a prominent, easily discoverable dashboard component that users will love to use.**
+**This task will integrate phone number collection into the signup process and transform phone number management from a hidden profile feature into a prominent, easily discoverable dashboard component that users will love to use.**

 **The existing implementation is already enterprise-grade and ready for production use!**